Zoneam/Amaze-Scraper/README.md

 If you get "At Walmart: undefined" on products, that means walmart CAPTCHA checker caught our bot! need to wait some time and retry.

+## THIS PROJECT IS FOR LEARNING PURPOSES ONLY!!!

 # Puppeteer-heroku-buildpack

 Install dependencies needed in order to run puppeteer on heroku.
 Be sure to include `{ args: ['--no-sandbox'] }` in your call to `puppeteer.launch`.